MQ-FOAR705/Sophie-Avard-Proof-of-Concept/README.md

 ## Importing data
-Firstly, ensure that your working directory is proof-of-concept:
+Firstly, ensure that your working directory is set to the proof-of-concept folder:

 ```Rscript
 getwd()
 ```

-For the purposes of this project the user will be using a project that has already been created.
+For the purpose of this project, you will be using a project that has already been created.
 For future references, if you want to create an empty project, run:
 ```Rscript
 create_qcoder_project("insert-peroject-name-here")
 ```

-To import the data proof-of-concept data into Qcoder, run:
+To import the proof-of-concept data into Qcoder, run:
 ```Rscript
 import_project_data(project = "qcoder-analysis-project")
 ```

-To build the paths to the data to be importated and to the dataframes where the imported data is to be stored, run:
+To build the paths to the data to be imported and to the dataframes where the imported data is to be stored, run:
 ```Rscript
 project_name = "qcoder-analysis-project"
 file_name <- "Fabian_2018.txt"